Franticware/cgax16demo-djgpp/README.md

 # cgax16demo
-CGA and VGA 160x100 16 color pseudo graphics mode demo code
+CGA 160x100 16 color pseudo graphics mode demo code

-This is example code to demonstrate how to put the CGA and VGA video display controllers into the 160x100 16 color pseudo graphics mode.
+This is example code to demonstrate how to put the CGA video display controllers into the 160x100 16 color pseudo graphics mode.

 This mode is a "hacked" version of text mode that reduces the character height to increase the number of displayable lines.